 Yvonne shares her experiences of being an exchange student in Seoul, South Korea

-Yvonne Bolhar is an Austrian student studying at Hankuk University in Seoul spring semester 2020.
-Her major is Corporate Communication but as HUFS doesn’t offer that major, Yvonne opted for taking free electives that are related to her study program instead.
+Yvonne Bolhar is an Austrian student studying at Hankuk University in Seoul spring semester of 2020.
+Her major is corporate communication, but as HUFS doesn’t offer that major, Yvonne opted to take free electives that are related to her study program instead.
 These are her thoughts regarding student life in Seoul:

 Yvonne is wearing a traditional South Korean dress while exploring the hidden gems of Seoul.
 Photo By Yvonne